webplatform/docs/tutorials/audio/intro_web_audio_api_1/index.md

 The web audio API is high-level JavaScript interface that is about much more than just playing sounds.
 With it, you can process, synthesize, mix, visualize, filter, and otherwise manipulate audio data with extreme precision to accomplish tasks and achieve results previously found only in high-end commercial audio applications.

-In this tutorial, part 1 of 2, we'll explore the basics of the API and learn how to load, start, and stop a sound before moving on to more complex tasks.
+In this tutorial, we'll explore the basics of the API and learn how to load, start, and stop a sound before moving on to more complex tasks.

 ==Prerequisite concepts==
 To effectively use the web audio API, certain things must happen in a certain order; it's that sequence of events we'll explore next.
 But first, we need to understand a couple of concepts, called ''context'' and ''nodes'', and how they relate to each other.

 API sound manipulation takes place within an [https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html#AudioContext-section AudioContext].
 A context can be thought of as a master container inside which your web page does all of its audio processing.
 A major benefit of this "sandbox" approach is that it isolates all the audio work&mdash;even the most complex and demanding processes&mdash;into an independent, high-priority thread and thus prevents this CPU-intensive work from interfering with other events (visual or aural) and marring the user experience.

+It is important to note that an audio context, when created in software, represents the physical hardware context in which the application is running, and thus implements its characteristics&mdash;operating at a fixed  sample rate, for example.

-The context allows for the creation of one or more [https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html#AudioNode-section AudioNode]s, all of which reside in the context.
+The audio context allows for the creation of one or more [https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html#AudioNode-section AudioNode]s, all of which reside in the context.
 Nodes are the building blocks of audio processing, and may be ''input'', ''processor'', or ''output'' types.

 Nodes may have input and/or output connections, which are used to string them together into a sequence.
 An audio signal makes its way through the nodes via the various connections, or [https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html#ModularRouting-section modular routing], from one node to the next.